Short-Time Work Allowance

 No, during the short-time working, the sickness benefit qualifying income (SGI) is protected.
 However, the employee should inform Försäkringskassan, the Swedish Social Insurance Agency, that they are participating in short-time working when applying for a social insurance benefit.

 Is the pension affected by the reduced salary?

 Yes, the pension is affected.
 However it is estimated that this will be marginal, due to that the short-time working is only for a brief period of time over the course of one’s working life.

-Does the employer receive financial support during the employee’s absence due to illness, parental leave or annual leave?
+Does the employer receive financial support for the period during the employee’s absence due to illness, parental leave, or annual leave?

 Can the employer receive financial support, let’s say for 60%, but have the employee take a full 100% unpaid leave?